Paper 1 Question 5: Descriptive Writing Model Answer (AQA GCSE English Language) : Revision Note

 Tone

-Descriptive writing should craft a tone of voice in keeping with the mood of the scene.
-This means your sentences should reflect the atmosphere.
+In descriptive writing your sentences should reflect the atmosphere you want to create.
 For example, if the scene is mysterious and frightening, your sentences should reflect this suspenseful mood.

 In order to craft a tone in keeping with the mood of your description, consider how you can use sentence lengths and types: